 - If you do not have manual focus control on your camera you can set the autofocus one-third behind your closest subject.
 This is because the depth of field (DOF) always falls one-third in front of the focal point and two-thirds behind the focal point.

 Once you have determined the focus for your photo, you’ll need to set up the alignment.
 If the subjects are not touching in the photo, the alignment of the shot is not as critical.
 Proper alignment is essential when you want to make it appear as if the subjects are touching.

 If you are setting up a photo where the subjects appear to touch, such as one person appearing to stand in another person’s hand, you may need a tripod.
 This will give you the stability needed for fine adjustments to the line of sight.
 It will also prevent gaps or overlaps of subjects in the wrong spots.

 To merge subjects, you’ll follow the same process as the size change forced perspective photos.
 Instead of emphasizing size differences, however, you’ll make the old photo/sketch match the size of the current scene.
-Since you’ll be holding the old photo/sketch relatively close to the camera, a large f-stop (small aperture) and wide angle lens will be especially important to get both items in focus.
+Since you’ll be holding the old photo/sketch relatively close to the camera, a large f-stop (small aperture) and a wide-angle lens will be especially important to get both items in focus.

 Defying gravity in a photo is one of the easiest forced perspective photographs to create.
 The basics of a gravity-defying photo are to turn the photo upside down or on its side.

 Don’t be afraid to experiment with your poses to find one that works best.
 Finding a location that works for this type of shot is the most difficult part.

 To find a location, look for a spot where a subject can lie down on the ground in such a way that they look like they're sitting against a wall.
 You will also need the camera to be positioned where the wall looks like the floor.

 Other good choices for location: